jsdw/jsdw.github.io/content/posts/angular-services-and-di-demystified/index.md

 +++
-title = "AngularJS: Demystifying Services and Dependency Injection." description = "This post is my attempt to unravel the mystery often surrounding the difference between services, providers, values and the like in Angular.
+title = "AngularJS: Demystifying Services and Dependency Injection" description = "This post is my attempt to unravel the mystery often surrounding the difference between services, providers, values and the like in Angular.
 I then run through how dependency injection works, building a plain Javascript example along the way." date = "2014-02-23"
 +++